britvic42/pmb-pitft/README.md

 About this:
 ===========

 This is a fork of ISO-B's pmb-pitft project with a few additions.
+This was running on a RPi 2 with an Adafruit 3.5" TFT resistive screen and Volumio 1.55.

 Additions:
 ==========

-- support for 3.5" tft screens with 480x320px
+- support for 3.5" TFT screens with 480x320px
 - additional screen for library file browsing - page-by-page touch swipe through library folders, folders/tracks can be added to playlist
 - additional screen for playlist browsing - delete tracks/whole playlist
 - additional screen for MPD settings (repeat/consume/refresh etc)
+- touch "timeline" to jump to that time in the track
 - cover art 'cover.jpg' taken from folder of current song
 - sample rate / filetype displayed
 - IRKey remote - playback control and playlist/library browse functions accessed from Adafruit IRKey remote(USB k/board)